 “I’ve had it with fountains,” I complained to my husband.
 What had been a cute quirk—my son’s fascination with fountains—was getting out of hand.
 It even took over an outing at the zoo, where he’d rush to see fountains instead of the bears and monkeys.

 Still, I bit my tongue.
-As strange of an interest as it was to have, fountains still held a special place in our son’s heart.
+As strange of an interest as they were to have, fountains still held a special place in his heart.

-So we did what we thought would help nurture it even more.
+So, we did what we thought would help nurture it even more.
 We made a photo book of all the fountains we’d taken photos of (because there were quite a few).
-We’d ask to sit near fountains at restaurants, and showed him footage online of famous fountains around the world.
+We’d ask to sit near fountains at restaurants, and showed him videos of famous fountains around the world.

 Later, he moved from fountains to bridges.
 Now it was all about borrowing books from the library about bridges.
 Driving through them, and building them with toys.

-Meanwhile, his little brothers have had their own obsessions, though maybe a bit more typical.
-They love any type of automobiles—cars, trucks, trains.
-I can’t even keep track of how many little cars we have.
+Meanwhile, his little brothers had their own obsessions, though maybe a bit more typical.
+They loved any type of automobiles as well as Legos.
+I couldn’t even keep track of how many little cars we had.

 Why we need to encourage children’s interests

 At some point, children’s interests can feel overwhelming.
-Sometimes they take up so much of your time and money, like little league or gymnastics.
+Sometimes they take up so much of your time and money, like extracurricular activities.
 Other times, they’re so unusual that your initial plans get screwed up (like visiting fountains instead of zoo animals).

-We might have hoped they’d be interested in our own passions (like sports or music).
+We might have hoped they’d be interested in our own passions (like sports, dance, or music).
 Or we have no idea what to make of them (what exactly do you do when your child loves vacuums?).

 Still, we should encourage their interests, no matter how strange or different they may be from ours.
 Here’s why: